JamieCunliffe/tmux-helm/docs/src/config.md

 # Configuration

-The main configuration file follows XDG config specification and lives under the prefix tmux-session with a filename of config.toml (e.g. ~/.config/tmux-session/config.toml)
+The main configuration file follows XDG config specification and lives under the prefix tmux-helm with a filename of config.toml (e.g. ~/.config/tmux-helm/config.toml)

 The following can be configured: